 When: on test days, before the test.

 About a week before the test, we’d do a self-eval.
-I’d remind the kids when I was checking the notebook, and that it would be 10 random assignments worth 10 points each.
-So, as a “practice run”, I would write 10 random page/assignment numbers on the board and they would do a self evaluation to see what they think their grade would be.
+I’d remind the kids when I check the notebook, and that it would be 10 random assignments worth 10 points each.
+So, as a “practice run”, I would write 10 random page/assignment numbers on the board and they would do a self evaluation to come up with their own grade.
 If needed, I’d provide this rubric to guide them:

-This would help get students thinking about the shape of their notebook, and here’s a pro-tip: it’s really helpful to do this on a day that you can stay after school as a “catch up” time if you can’t devote the time in class to do so.
-Kids get energized and motivated with these self-evals!
+A self-eval get students thinking about the shape of their notebook; and here’s a pro-tip: it’s really helpful to do this on a day you can stay after school if you can’t devote the time in class to do so.
+Kids get energized and motivated with these self-evals, and it makes you feel better about grading their interactive notebooks, too!

-The self eval is actually a bit stricter than my own methods, which isn’t a bad thing.
-When I graded, I’d use a looser evaluation.
-For example, I might only take 1 or 2 points off for incompletion, instead of sticking to a strict 5 points.
+For example, the self eval is actually a bit stricter than my own methods, which isn’t a bad thing.
+When I grade, I use a looser evaluation.
+For example, I might only take 2 points off for incompletion out of 10, instead of sticking to a strict 5 points like the student self-eval suggests.

-Important to note: I’d tell my students that the assignments were random, and I would not tell them what they’d be ahead of time.
+Important to note: the assignments were random, and I would not tell my students what the assignments are ahead of time.
 The students were expected to have all assignments completed.
-As far as choosing assignments, there were some assignments that were more significant to me than others; I’d choose 10 assignments that were valuable.
+As far as choosing assignments, there were some assignments that were more significant to me than others so I’d choose 10 assignments that were valuable.

 That’s it.